 What is long term fostering?

-Long term fostering is a type of fostering placement which provides children and young people a secure and stable foster family who will care for them on a long term basis, often until the child or young person turns 18.
+Long term fostering is a type of fostering placement that provides children and young people with a secure and stable foster family who will care for them on a long term basis, often until the child or young person turns 18.

 Long term foster care placements are carefully planned and regularly reviewed with a focus on the child or young person building positive, trusting relationships with the foster family and ensuring stability within their foster home.
 Continuing contact with their birth family is also important in maintaining their wellbeing and so where appropriate, foster parents support regular contact and communication with parents, siblings and other family members.